-PROSTATE DISEASE and PROSTATE CANCER A brief guide to a major issue
+PROSTATE DISEASE and PROSTATE CANCER

+A brief guide to a major issue

 You've probably heard of the prostate before but not many people have a clear idea of what it is, where it is or what can go wrong with it.
-A survey found that 50% of men over 55 years did not know the symptoms of prostate disease whilst more than 50% of men in the UK did not know where the prostate is located.
-(Survey by Olympus Medical) So read on to find out more!
+Our survey in Scotland in 2018 found that just over 50% of the general public surveyed could name a symptom of prostate disease/cancer with only 1/3 men over 55 able to name a symptom of prostate disease/cancer.